Unidata/science-gateway/vms/jupyter/readme.md

 ## Globus OAuth Setup

 This JupyterHub server makes use of [Globus OAuth capability](https://developers.globus.org/) for user authentication.
 The instructions [here](https://github.com/jupyterhub/oauthenticator#globus-setup) are relatively straightforward and mostly implemented in the [jupyterhub\_config.py](https://github.com/Unidata/xsede-jetstream/blob/master/vms/jupyter/jupyterhub_config.py) JupyterHub configuration file.
 The only tricky part is to supply the `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` environment variables which you obtain when registering the JupyterHub server application (e.g., `https://jupyter-jetstream.unidata.ucar.edu`) with Globus.

+Supply the `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` environment variables in the `compose.env` file co-located with `docker-compose.yml`.
+Make sure you have correctly grabbed those variables from the <https://developers.globus.org/>.
+Not copying these variables correctly can be the source of errors and headaches.

 Also in `jupyterhub_config.py`, supply the white list of administrator and users with `c.Authenticator.admin_users`, `c.Authenticator.whitelist` variables.
 For example,

 ```python
 c.Authenticator.admin_users = {'jane','joe'}